 - long-term storage of discharged batteries

 - long-term storage of batteries at low temperatures

 - short-circuiting battery contacts

 - subjecting batteries to strong shock

-- transportation of the device with an installed battery.
+- transportation of the device with installed batteries.

 4. OPERATING RESTRICTIONS

 Use of the device is subject to safety regulations for equipment incorporating UHF transmitters.
 The following must be observed at all times: